stayugly/lavamachine/site/content/workshops/_index.md

     and know that it is extremely easy to learn.

-    If you have enough of the theory and just want to get started, then visit us at our hands-on booth.
-True to the motto learning by doing, we want to take you to the various methods of virtual illustration by the hand.
+    Just like the motto learning by doing, we want to take you to the various methods of virtual illustration.
 imageAndImage:
   imagelefturl: /img/dsc06792_cropped.jpg
   imagerighturl: /img/dsc06756b_cropped.jpg